rollokb/resume/resume.md

-# Resumé
+# Curriculum Vitae - Rollo Konig-Brock - 11th November 2016

 I’m a developer from Ireland who focuses on full stack web development.
 I have worked with technologies from Drupal to Django, and languages from Python to PHP.
 I enjoy good design, and take a keen interest of the challenges of using technology as an effective tool to communicate.
 In my spare time enjoy studying computer science, reading interesting books, and as much sport I can reasonably do.

+*I'm available for new work at the begining of the new year.*

 ## Experience

 ### Contract - Full Stack Developer, Lystable
-*London - June 2016 - Present*
+*London - June 2016 - December 2016*

-With Lystable, I have primarily been a back end developer with a focus on improving infrastructure, as well as the occasional feature which requires full stack development.
-During my time at Lystable I have created a comprehensive audit logging system,
+With Lystable, I have primarily been a back end developer with a focus on improving infrastructure of the backend, as well as the features that which requires full stack development.
+I worked on features such as:a webhook framework; audit logging systems; notification behaviors; database analytics; as well as third party integrations.

+The primary technologies used were, Python, Postgres, ElasticSearch, RabbitMQ, and a messaging framework built on top of rabbit called Nameko.
+I introduced the use of Postgres' asynchronous `NOTIFY` capability log changes to the database in a fault tolerant and scalable manner.
+I have also been worked on creating a location aware search, leveraging OpenStreet Maps and ElasticSearch.

+While my primary role at Lystable was the backend, I also worked on React.JS applications adding smaller features like integrations to third party services, and updates to how the application consumes our API.

 ### Contract - Full Stack Developer, Bought By Many
 *November 2015 - June 2016*